 She sounded angry.
 I rarely ever saw her like this.
 Hestia was always kind and calm whenever I saw her.
 I'd only seen her angry once, and it hadn't been too bad.
 But this seemed worse.

-"He is already here, I assume?"
+"So he is already here, I assume?"
 Mother asked dejectedly.

-"That is correct, and he has promised to be civil," a man said.
-I turned and saw a tall man in golden breastplate over a white tunic with sandals that were laced up his calves.
-A long white cape fell down his back and a golden crown was laced in his dark blond hair.
-He looked very young, just ten years older than my seventeen year appearance, but looks could be deceiving.
+I whipped around to see a god in a white tunic and golden breastplate standing before us.
+A long white cape fell down his back and a golden crown was placed on his dark blond hair.
+He looked very young, just ten years older than my seventeen-year appearance, but looks could be deceiving.
 His smile was filled with warmth and charm, and his sky blue eyes were shining as he looked at me.
 It was Zeus.

 "My daughter," he smiled as he approached me.
 I curtsied before him but he pulled me into a comforting hug anyways.